+Introduction

-Introduction First Peoples' Cultural Council
+First Peoples' Cultural Council

-The First Peoples' Cultural Council (FPCC) was established in 1990 through the First Peoples' Heritage, Language and Culture Act and was mandated to support the revitalization of Indigenous languages, arts and cultures in British Columbia.
-FPCC administers funds to support First Nations in B.C. to reclaim and revitalize their languages for future generations.
+The First Peoples' Cultural Council (FPCC) was established in 1990 through the First Peoples' Heritage, Language and Culture Act and is mandated to support the revitalization of Indigenous languages, arts and cultures in British Columbia.
+FPCC is a unique Crown Corporation governed by a Board of up to thirteen B.C.
+First Nations representatives.
+First Nations in British Columbia are also able to nominate an individual or apply themselves to represent one of 34 First Nations languages on the FPCC Advisory Committee.
+FPCC aims to achieve sustainability and long-term stability for language, arts and cultural programming in B.C.